acidanthera/VoodooPS2/README.md

 http://www.synaptics.com/resources/developers

-I based my code here on the "Synaptics PS/2 TouchPad Interfacing Guide, PN 511-000275-01 Rev.B"  I would include the document in the github repository here, but the document is copyrighted and I didn't want to ruffle any feathers.
+I based my code here on the Synaptics PS/2 TouchPad Interfacing Guide, PN 511-000275-01 Rev.B  I would include the document in the github repository here, but the document is copyrighted and I didn't want to ruffle any feathers.

 ### Future